Comprehensive Analysis and Powerful Statistics, Simplified

 Now Featuring Eight Kinds of Data Tables

-Each row represents a different subject and each column is a different variable, allowing you to perform Multiple linear regression (including Poisson regression), extract subsets of data into other table types, or select and transform subsets of the data
+Each row represents a different subject and each column is a different variable, allowing you to perform multiple linear regression (including Poisson regression), extract subsets of data into other table types, or select and transform subsets of the data.
+Prism's multiple variable tables support text variables and have the ability to define variable types

 Analyze and visualize data that contains subsets within related groups; Perform nested t tests and nested one-way ANOVA using data within these tables